 The Brazilian-American Chamber of Commerce of Florida (BACCF) is an independent, non-profit business organization.
 As a non-governmental association, the Chamber is supported primarily by membership dues and income from fund-raising events.
 The growing establishment of Brazilian businesses in South Florida that commenced in the late 1970s rapidly brought about the need for a business exchange forum between Brazilian and US firms.
 The BACCF was founded in 1981 and is headquartered in Miami.

-During the 1980s, the Chamber initiated a series of monthly luncheons featuring speakers involved in Brazilian-American business issues.
+During the 1980s, the Chamber initiated a series of monthly luncheons featuring prominent speakers involved in Brazilian-American business issues.
 The luncheons quickly became popular venues for the exchange of ideas within the Brazilian-American business community.
-In 1987, the Chamber began publication of a monthly newsletter, Chamber News, to inform members of Chamber activities and to reach members in distant locations who could not attend the Miami luncheons.
+Throughout its years of operation, the BACCF expanded its range of activities to breakfasts for new members, business card exchanges, timely seminars and workshops, receptions to honor visiting dignitaries, and social events.

 The mission of the Brazilian-American Chamber of Commerce of Florida is to foster business relations and partnerships in order to increase trade and investments between Brazil and South Florida.

 The main objectives of the Chamber are to keep its members and the community at large informed and up-to-date on political, social, economic and technological developments that may affect trade and investments in both countries.

 In a fast moving and ever changing market, one of the main challenges of the Chamber is to keep members informed of the most recent developments and trends in order to help them plan their investments and business.
 Members rely on the BACCF as a source of up-to-date information on political and economic developments in Brazil, as well as opportunities to discuss ideas and concerns with fellow members and guest speakers.